dalijolijo/electrum-server/HOWTO.md

 irc.freenode.net #electrum and we'll try to congratulate you on supporting the community by running an Electrum node.

-If you're operating a public Bitcore Electrum Server please subscribe to or regularly check the following thread: https://bitcointalk.org/index.php?topic=85475.0
+If you're operating a public Megacoin Electrum Server please subscribe to or regularly check the following thread: https://bitcointalk.org/index.php?topic=85475.0
 It'll contain announcements about important updates to Electrum